-We hope you have had any questions you may have had regarding the show answered while looking through our webiste.
-If you haven't found what you are looking for, hopefully this page will help.
-If we still haven't answered your question, please send us an email to email@example.com and we will get back to you as soon as possible.
+We hope you have had any questions you may have had regarding the show answered while looking through our website.
+If you haven't found what you are looking for, hopefully, this page will help.
+If we still haven't answered your question, please send us an email to firstname.lastname@example.org and we will get back to you as soon as possible.

 Q. Can I buy tickets at the show or can they only be brought in advance?

 A. Tickets can be purchased at the show from one of the Box Offices.
-However you will save money buying in advance.
+However, you will save money by buying in advance.

 Q. Can I book tickets for a group of us?

 A. Yes.
-For groups of 10 or more people you will save aroun 10% on your ticket.
+For groups of 10 or more people, you will save around 10% on your ticket.

-Q. Can children come to the show?
-Are there any any restrictions?
+Q. Can children come to the Classic Car & Restoration Show?
+Are there any restrictions?

 A. Yes.
-The show is a show for all the family and welcomes all ages.
+The show is an event for all the family and welcomes all ages.
 Children under 5 can enter the show for free.
 Children over 5 must purchase a ticket.
 Anyone under the age of 16 must be accompanied by an adult.

-Q. Can I have my ticket on my phone?
+Q. Can I have my Classic Car & Restoration Show ticket on my phone?

 Q. How do I book tickets for my carer?